korningf/arch-ops/box/dsp/win/devpc.md

 _TODO This is really complicated - a litany of manual commands and reboots_

-Before iningstall other PcDev and DevEng tools we should install WSL.
+Before installing other PcDev DevEng tools we should install WSL.

-WSL (windows Subsystem for Linux) run a native linux VM on HyperV.
+WSL (windows Subsystem for Linux) runs a native linux hypervisor VM.

 Our Docker containers currently run on a WSL ubuntu linux machine.

-This is long litany of manual steps (we should provision devpc vms).
+_This is long litany of manual steps (we should provision devpc vms)_

 ###  Install WSL vms and container services